 Purpose and Orientation: The purpose of the course is to introduce students to fundamental concepts, principles, rules and standards in the law of evidence.
 Evidentiary issues arise in all areas of legal practice.
 Even where there is no resort to litigation, the rules of evidence often determine the strength of the client's legal case and so must be considered.
-This course focuses on the rules of evidence in criminal proceedings, but we will sometimes also look at evidentiary issues arising in civil and constitutional litigation, as well as administrative hearings.
+This course focuses on the rules of evidence in criminal proceedings, but many of the basic principles also apply to civil and administrative proceedings.